-Some parents decide they will sit their child on a potty every hour until they get the idea.
+Some parents decide they will sit their toddler on a potty every hour until they get the idea.
 If the child happens to be physically ready, and is compliant in personality, then this might be successful.
-Unfortunately, this metod can create a huge amount of stress.
-A child has to be physically ready before he can take any kind of control over his bladder: that means that he must be aware when he is about to pee, and – very importantly – he must be able to hold it, at least for a minute or two, while he finds the potty or goes to the bathroom, and adjusts or removes clothing as appropriate.
+Unfortunately, this method can create a huge amount of stress.
+A child has to be physically able before he can take any kind of control over his bladder: that means that he must be aware when he is about to pee, and – very importantly – he must be able to hold it, at least for a minute or two, while he finds the potty or goes to the bathroom, and adjusts or removes clothing as appropriate.

 Buy some underpants and then let the child decide

 Instead, I bought some underpants in my first child’s favourite story character – I think iit was Thomas the Tank Engine.
 I showed him, and explained that when he was big enough to use the potty or toilet, he could stop wearing nappies and use these underpants instead.
-Then I closed the drawer, and made no further comment – other than to show him where the potty was, in case he was interested.
+Then I closed the drawer, and made no further comment, other than to show him where the potty was, in case he was interested.

 A few weeks later, shortly after he was two-and-a-half, he asked if he could wear the underpants.
 I said that was fine, and we took the potty downstairs with us in case he needed.
 Unsurprisingly he had an accident an hour or so later, so I gave him a hug, sympathised, and changed his clothes, and the next time he succeeded in using the potty.

 I suppose it was about a week in all before he was mostly reliable, at least in the daytime.
 It was around the same time that a friend’s child of similar age, ‘trained’ for about six or seven months, was also reliable at last.
 I felt that my method was a great deal easier.
 Yes, we used an extra six months’ worth of nappies, but I didn’t have to spend hours persuading a child to sit on the potty, nor were there endless accidents from a child who didn’t yet have the physical control.